-Level Mark Knowledge and use of language 5 5 Very good knowledge and use of language.
-Mostly accurate - uses subordinate clauses and there is some complex language.
-4 4 Good knowledge and use of language.
-Generally accurate - uses subordinate clauses and attempts complex language.
-3 3 Reasonable knowledge and use of language.
-More accurate than inaccurate - uses subordinate clauses and compound sentences.
-2 2 Limited knowledge and use of language.
-Often inaccurate - attempts subordination but often repetitive language and structures.
-1 1 Poor knowledge and use of language.
-Inaccuracies within language cause ambiguity - poor subject verb agreements and syntax.
-Below Level 1 0 Knowledge and use of language do not meet the standard required for Level 1.
+Mark Knowledge and use of language

+5 Very good knowledge and use of language.

+4 Good knowledge and use of language.

+3 Reasonable knowledge and use of language.

+2 Limited knowledge and use of language.

+1 Poor knowledge and use of language.

+0 No language produced is worthy of credit.